Large Language Model-Guided Semantic Alignment for Human Activity Recognition: Evaluation

 \subsubsection{\textbf{Metric}}

 We evaluate our model using two metrics: accuracy and F1 score.
-For cross-dataset HAR performance, we use accuracy to measure the correctness of the classification results for the selected four activities.
-For new activities, we use accuracy to evaluate the correctness of the classification results only for the new activity.
+For cross-dataset HAR performance, we use accuracy to measure the correctness of the classification results for the four selected activities.
+For new activities, we use accuracy to evaluate the correctness of the classification results for the new activity only.